Skip to content

 Getting Started

 TrueWatch provides a one-stop observability solution for cloud, cloud-native, applications, and business.
-Whether it's server status, application performance bottlenecks, or real user access experience, everything can be unified in one platform for collection, correlation analysis, and real-time insights.
-Combined with the TOBY AI Copilot and agent team, you can get AI-assisted decision-making from anomaly discovery to root cause localization, achieving a complete closed loop from observation to action.
+Whether it's server status, application performance bottlenecks, or real user access experience, all can be collected, correlated, and analyzed in real-time on a single platform.
+With Toby AI TruePilot and Toby AI Agents, you can get AI-assisted decision-making from anomaly detection to root cause location, achieving a complete closed loop from observation to action.

 TrueWatch offers Free Plan, Commercial Plan, and Deployment Plan three product versions:

-Free Plan: For independent developers and small teams, supporting basic data collection and core feature experience.
+Free Plan: Designed for individual developers and small teams, supporting basic data collection and core feature experience.

-Commercial Plan: For formal business environments, providing a complete feature stack and pay-as-you-go billing.
+Commercial Plan: Designed for formal business environments, providing a full feature stack and pay-as-you-go billing.

-Deployment Plan: For private environments, requiring installation of the TrueWatch system software on local infrastructure.
+Deployment Plan: Designed for private environments, requiring installation of the TrueWatch system software on local infrastructure.

-This document is for SaaS Plan (Free Plan/Commercial Plan) users, guiding you to quickly complete the full cycle from installing the collector to seeing the first piece of monitoring data.
+This document is intended for SaaS (Free Plan/Commercial Plan) users, guiding you through the complete closed loop from installing the collector to seeing the first monitoring data.

 If you are using the Deployment Plan, please refer to the Private Deployment Documentation for installation and configuration.